awa/go-iap/README.md

 ```
 import(
-    "code.google.com/p/goauth2/oauth"
+    "golang.org/x/oauth2"

     "github.com/dogenzaka/go-iap/playstore"
 )

 func main() {
-    // You need to prepare an authorization code or a refresh token
+    // You need to prepare an authorization code or a refresh token.
-    // If you have a refresh token, you can generate an oauth token like this
+    // If you have a refresh token, you can generate an oauth token like this.
-    oauth := &oauth.Token{
+    token := &oauth2.Token{
 		RefreshToken: "your refresh token",
 	}

-	client := playstore.New(oauth)
+	client := playstore.New(token)
 	resp, err := client.VerifySubscription("package", "subscriptionID", "purchaseToken")
 }
 ```